rearc/quest/README.md

 You may do all or some of the following tasks.
 Please read over the complete list before starting.

 1. If you know how to use git, start a git repository (local-only is acceptable) and commit all of your work to it.
-2. Deploy the app in any public cloud and navigate to the index page.
 3. Deploy the app in a container in any public cloud using the services you think best solve this problem.
    - Use `node` as the base image.
 Version `node:10` or later should work.
 4. Navigate to the index page.